EthanCai/programming-learning-notes/projects-part-4.md

 - [Portus](http://port.us.org/): Authorization service and frontend for Docker registry (v2)
 - [kubernetes](http://kubernetes.io/)

+## Instant Communication

+- [heim](https://github.com/euphoria-io/heim): A real-time community platform
+- [Mattermost](https://github.com/mattermost/platform): Mattermost is an open-source team communication service.
+It brings team messaging and file sharing into one place, accessible across PCs and phones, with archiving and search.

 ## Misc

 - [vagrantup](https://www.vagrantup.com/): Create and configure lightweight, reproducible, and portable development environments.
+- [uniqush-push](https://github.com/uniqush/uniqush-push): Uniqush is a free and open source software which provides a unified push service for server-side notification to apps on mobile devices.